moucheng2017/EM-BPL-Semi-Seg/README.md

 ### News
-[2023 Feb 28th] We added a new simplified implementation of bayesian pseudo label to avoid hyper-parameter searching of priors.
-In the new implementation, we only learn the variance of the distribution of the threshold and we approxiamte the mean directly.
-See details in libs.loss.kld_loss.
-To test it, in your config file (see an example in config/exp.yaml), please set up the train.threshold_flag as 1 and train.learn_threshold as 1.
-However, this simplification hasn't been thoroughly tested yet on a broad range of applications, we are doing more testing now.

 [2022 Sep 21th] Bayesian Pseudo Label was selected and shortlisted for Young Scientist Award (Best Paper) at MICCAI 2022 main conference (15 finalists / 1825 submissions).